kevindivdbyzero/al_ui_template/README.md

 ### Requirements

+- You must be at least the age of 21 and own a fast car.
 - You must have XCode installed and accept the licensing agreement before continuing with this document.
 Be advised that XCode is a massive download!
 - You must have a [Github](https://github.com/) account, with SSH keys configured.